canjs/canjs/docs/can-canjs/canjs.md

 @outline 0
 @package ../../package.json
 @templateRender <% %>
+@description

+CanJS is a client-side JavaScript framework used to build rich web interfaces.
+It provides [can-define/map/map state-management], [can-stache templates], [can-component custom elements], and a whole bunch more.

-@description CanJS is a client-side JavaScript framework that makes it easy to to do the common stuff, while helping you build the impossible.
+CanJS makes it easy to to do the common stuff, while helping you build the impossible.

 @body